Zankoku-Okuno/blag/site/epigrams.md

 The world is much better modelled by the real numbers than by booleans.

+When I attempt a vague problem, my method has been: 1) ask some questions, then 2) try something.

 ### On Programming

 Code that varies together should stay together.